eernstg/typer/README.md

 In this example, we use the `Typer` to create a set from a given list, preserving the actual type argument.

+This is a non-trivial feat, as you may know from experience if you have tried to create a new object with the same type arguments as an existing object, or anything of a similar nature.

-The example uses mock classes `MyIterable`, `MyList`, and `MySet`, but this is only because we can't easily add the necessary `Typer` getters to the real `List` and `Set` classes.
-Nevertheless, if such getters were added then these techniques could be just on real `List` and `Set` objects, just like they are used here.
+The example uses mock classes `MyIterable`, `MyList`, and `MySet`.
+This is just because we can't easily add the necessary `Typer` getters to the real `List` and `Set` classes.
+Nevertheless, if such getters were added then these techniques could be used on real `List` and `Set` objects, just like they are used here.

-This is true for any class, of course: If you want to enable this kind of existential opening for one of the classes you maintain then you just need to add those `Typer` getters, and you're done.
+This is true for any class, of course: If you want to enable this kind of existential opening for one of the classes you maintain then you just need to add those `Typer` getters, and then you can use these techniques.

 Here is the example: